-Have you ever wondered why you get wrinkled fingertips if you are in water for long periods of time?
+Have you ever wondered why you get wrinkled fingertips if you are in the water for long periods of time?

-Why we get wrinkled fingertips in water
+Why do we get wrinkled fingertips in water?

 Imagine the treads on a racing car’s tyres.
 In dry weather, drivers use smooth treads because these will have a better grip on the road.
 However, on a wet track, drivers will change their tyres and opt for ones with deep treads.